Cosmian/mse-home-cli/documentation/docs/getting_started.md

                      --output /tmp
     ```

-    If the verification succeed, you get the ratls certificat and you can now seal the code key to share it with the sgx operator.
+    If the verification succeed, you get the RA-TLS certificate and you can now seal the code key to share it with the SGX operator.

 ## Seal your secrets